meniku/UnityVoxelTools/README.md

 Altough there could be serveral use cases, the main reason for developing it was to use Unity to allow easy setup of scenes that mimic the look like pixelart but allow realtime lightning ( and thus making it much easier for non-artists like we are to get some good looking scenes :)

-**Play a game based on the tools here: [https://ldjam.com/events/ludum-dare/40/xmas-fair-drinking-simulator](Ludum Dare 40: Xmas Fair Drinking Simulator)**
+**Play a game based on the tools here: [Ludum Dare 40: Xmas Fair Drinking Simulator](https://ldjam.com/events/ludum-dare/40/xmas-fair-drinking-simulator)**

 ![Xmas](https://static.jam.vg/content/58f/d/z/cb14.gif)